 It both reduces risk and gives traders more freedom and control over their investment, offering an easy way to sell as a solution to problems that could come up.

 Margin or future trading when trading crypto both come with the possibility of an unexpected event that could crush your investment.
 The “crazy” crypto market is full of opportunities as well as dangers.
 The unpredictability factor can be a curse as well as a blessing, the cryptocurrency can also make traders in particular the ones using margin insane amounts of money.
 Prices in a Bull Run can go up thousands of percentage points, which of course lures traders in.
 And sometimes ends in heartbreaking losses.

-So in conclusion, which one is better?
+So in conclusion, margin vs futures in Binance, which one is better?
 I’d personally go with margin trading.
 The risk is of course still there but traders can manage it better.
 It allows for more control over your finances, due to it being traded on the spot market.
 The upside is simply a lot bigger in my opinion, due to how easier it is to capitalize, even more in the staggering Bull Runs we see with cryptocurrencies like Bitcoin.

 But if on the other hand you already an experienced future contracts trader then you could consider crypto futures.
 Speculating on the future price of the underlying asset is not for everybody, but if that is your cup of tea, go for it.
 Of course, crypto prices are extremely volatile so you really should be confident in your abilities and maybe even a little lucky.